TouqeerHussain/cwoaws-core/README.md

 CWOAWS CORE Ansible playbook have a purpose to setup operational AWS VPC infrastructure, all services on EC2 instances, RDS, etc, and to allow later execution of separated Playbooks for deployments, etc.

 CWOAWS CORE Ansible Playbook Tasks:
--  create 1 x VPC with 2 x VPC subnets in differrent AZ zones one AWS region
+-  create 1 x VPC with 2 x VPC subnets in differrent AZ zones one AWS region,
--  create 1 x security group
+-  create 1 x security group,
--  provision 2 x EC2 instances in 2 different AZ
+-  provision 2 x EC2 instances in 2 different AZ,
--  Install webservers role on both instances (includes of other roles is possible, webservers role is required to allow instances registration to ELB)
+-  Install webservers role on both instances (includes of other roles is possible, webservers role is required to allow instances registration to ELB),
--  launch and configure public facing VPC ELB (cross_az_load_balancing) and attach VPC subnets
+-  launch and configure public facing VPC ELB (cross_az_load_balancing) and attach VPC subnets,
--  deregister and register EC2 instances on ELB.
+-  deregister and register EC2 instances on ELB,
--  info about ELB dnsname is registered in dynamic vars file and later can be used for DNS configuration
+-  info about ELB dnsname is registered in vars file and later can be used for DNS configuration,

 All information about VPC are defined in main.yml and vpc_info.yml(during playbook execution) files (AZ, regions, keypair, vpc, subnets, elb dns name info)
 .